boldbi/angular-with-aspnet-core-sample/Angular 14/README.md

   3. Build your .NET project by executing the `dotnet build` command in the terminal.

   4. To run the application, use the command `dotnet run` in the terminal.
-After executing the command, the application will automatically launch in the default browser.
-You can access it at the specified port number (e.g., https://localhost:5001/api/boldbiembed).
+After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., https://localhost:5001/api/boldbiembed).
+Copy this URL and paste it into your default web browser.

       ![dashboard image](https://github.com/boldbi/aspnet-core-sample/assets/91586758/cc794823-84a3-45cb-92a5-f38991902121)